ARTEMIS Features

 fatigue.

-We have three rig options so far, and are working on some more.
-All rigs can be stowed within the boat:
+We have three rig options and are working on some more.
+All rigs can be completely stowed in the boat:

-The Bufflehead sail with its carbon rig has a superior quality and efficiency.
-It is fully battened, so has a perfect shape even in very light wind, can point high and go fast, and is therefore used for big cruises and regatta sailing
+- The 5.4 sqm dacron sail with its carbon mast und boom has superior quality and efficiency.
+It is fully battened, so has a perfect shape even in very light wind, can point high and go fast and is therefore used for big cruises and regatta sailing

 - The Solway Dory bermudan sail with its aluminium rig is very easy to reef and is the right rig for fast changing conditions and jointly cruises

-- The lugsail and its woden rig is a good all-round sail with an outstanding price-to-benefit ratio.
+- The lugsail and its wooden spars is a good all-round sail with an outstanding price-to-benefit ratio.
+You can easily build the wooden spars yourself.

 Paddling